Sergh0605/blueprintsManager/README.md

 # BlueprintsManager

 This is the BlueprintsManager application.
 This application developed for education purposes.
-This app allows you to upload and view articles.
+This software designed for automatic preparation design documents according to GOST R 21.101–2020  and download in multipage PDF document.

 ## Prerequisites